 There will also be "Star Wars" games, cardboard cutouts of "Star Wars" characters for photo opportunities and more.Blessing said most of the Jedi Jamboree events Saturday take place on the third floor, with Jedi Training beginning at 10 a.m.
 She added that the Sissonville branch is also doing Jedi training Saturday from noon to 3 p.m."I guess you could say The Force is very strong with us," Blessing added.Reach Bill Lynch at firstname.lastname@example.org

-Other KCPL Jedi Jamboree events this week:

-* St. Albans Public Library:
+Other KCPL Jedi Jamboree events this week: THURSDAY* St. Albans Public Library:

 Make-and-take "Star Wars"-themed crafts, 10 a.m. to 9 p.m.; family night out featuring "Star Wars" crafts and games and a character costume contest, 6 to 7 p.m.
 Call 304-722-4244.* Dunbar Public Library:

 Jedi training (defend yourself against the Dark Side, build your own lightsaber and smash the Death Star), 4 to 4:45 p.m.
 Call 304-766-7161.* Elk Valley Public Library:

 "Star Wars" show-and-tell, 6 to 7 p.m.
 Show off your "Star Wars" collectibles and memorabilia.
 Call 304-965-3636.* Nitro Public Library:

 Jedi Jamboree party for children (includes lightsaber craft), 6 p.m.
 Call 304-755-4432.* Riverside Public Library:

 "Star Wars" Celebration with crafts, activities and games, 6 to 7 p.m.
 "Star Wars" costumes encouraged.
-Call 304-949-2400.

-* St. Albans Public Library:
+Call 304-949-2400.FRIDAY* St. Albans Public Library:

 Make-and-take "Star Wars"-themed crafts, 10 a.m. to 5 p.m.
-Call 304-722-4244.

-* St. Albans Public Library:
+Call 304-722-4244.SATURDAY* St. Albans Public Library:

 Make-and-take "Star Wars"-themed crafts, 10 a.m. to 3 p.m.
 Call 304-722-4244. * Sissonville Public Library: